Kartrexofficial/Realmify/README.md

 # How to use UnBlurify Module on Non Rooted Devices

-Its Quite interesting but You can somehow try to remove blur by changing the Secure Table.Which I won't recommend but You can Give it a try
+Its Quite interesting but You can somehow try to remove blur by changing the Secure Table.Which I won't recommend but You can Give it a try.

 • Use Settings DataBase Editor App (Available on Play Store)